Fewer Toys, More Fun

 And while our children may be ecstatic about their glorious stash, the excitement is fleeting.
-Seriously, after opening a new toy, the average initial play time with it is fifteen minutes, tops.
+Seriously, after opening a new toy, the average initial play time with it is fifteen minutes.

-I’ve noticed that the gifts with the most longevity offer kids more open-ended, creative play.
-And when I find the motivation to purge our filled-to-overflowing toy bins and baskets, the kids seem much more at peace with playtime.
+You’ve probably noticed that the toys with the most longevity offer kids more open-ended, creative play.
+And when you find the motivation to purge those overflowing toy bins and baskets, the kids seem much more at peace with playtime.

 Have you ever really watched your children when they’re enveloped in the experience of play?
-Fully immersed in another world, our daughter’s style leans towards the concentrated silence while our older son gets super chatty, but it’s clear that this is what play should be; interactive, hands-on, engaging, easy, immersive, fun.
+Fully immersed in another world, one child might lean toward the concentrated silence while another gets super chatty.
+Either way, this is what play should be; interactive, hands-on, engaging, easy, immersive, fun.

-On the other side of the coin, think about a moment that your child declared in frustration that she was “sooooo bored.”
+On the other side of the coin, think about a moment that your child declared in frustration that they were “sooooo bored.”

 Toys?